marlonlom/bookbar/documentation/src/main/markdown/bookbar_app_navigation.md

 # Application navigation flows
-Boookbar handles a common master-detail navigation pattern-like, which enforces the fetching flow of it books by searching using category names or text.
+Bookbar handles a common master-detail navigation pattern-like, which enforces the fetching flow of it books by searching using category names or text.

 According to the screens defined, for each of them there is a navigation flow, which makes the application navigable in order to obtain information from IT books and thus provide a good user experience.